chives-network/chivesweave/README.md

 - CMake (CMake version > 3.10.0)
 - SQLite3 headers (libsqlite3-dev on Ubuntu)
 - GNU MP (libgmp-dev on Ubuntu)

+- Disk free space size need more than 200G, 3.6T is perfect.
+- HDD and SDD both are support.
+- Friendly for Chia and File miners.

 To install the dependencies on Ubuntu 22 (recommended), run: